Stryper: To Hell with the Devil and In God We Trust (1986–1989)

-Stryper's fourth album, In God We Trust, released on June 28, 1988, also went gold, and the song "Always There for You" briefly entered the lower levels of the pop charts, peaking at No. 71 despite it being another massive hit on MTV.
-However, the sound of the album was more pop-oriented than previous releases and a number of critics, as well as Stryper fans, criticized the record for being over-produced.
-In addition, the image of the band was moving even closer to the glam metal look of the era, giving fans something else to criticize.
-These factors led to lower sales, and the album spent only five weeks charting on Billboard.
-The second single and video, "I Believe in You", peaked at No. 88, and a third single "Keep the Fire Burning" failed to chart.
-As with the previous album, Tim Gaines did not participate in the recording (Brad Cobb once again played bass) but later rejoined the group for another world tour.
-In God We Trust garnered two GMA Dove Awards for "Hard Music Album" and "Hard Music Song" for the title track.
+Stryper's fourth album, In God We Trust, released on June 28, 1988, also went gold, and the song "Always There for You" briefly entered the lower levels of the pop charts, peaking at number 71 on the Billboard Hot 100, as well as becoming another hit on MTV.
+The sound of the album was more pop-oriented than previous releases and a number of critics, as well as Stryper fans, criticized the record for being overproduced.
+Rolling Stones Kim Neely gave the album two out of five stars, writing that "born-again Styx just doesn't wash with your average slam fan".
+In addition, the image of the band was moving even closer to the glam metal look of the era.
+The album debuted on the Billboard 200 on July 16, 1988, peaking at number 32 the following week, and remained on the chart for twenty-five weeks.
+The music video for "Always There for You" cost the band $260,000 of their own money, approximately $685,000 in 2023 terms, and contributed to the group eventually entering bankruptcy.
+The second single and video, "I Believe in You", peaked at number 88 on the Billboard Hot 100, and the third single, "Keep the Fire Burning", failed to enter the Hot 100.
+As with the previous album, Gaines did not participate in the recording (Cobb once again played bass) but later rejoined the group for another world tour.
+Michael Sweet later acknowledged that Gaines had not been invited to the recording sessions for To Hell with the Devil or In God We Trust, stating: "I took the heat for that.
+In reality though, the whole band made that decision, including the producer."
+In God We Trust garnered a Dove Award for Hard Music Album, while the title track received the award for Hard Music Song.